Ehyiah/ux-quill/README.md

 ```
 It's done, you can use the QuillType to build a QuillJs WYSIWYG

+You can add as many WYSIWYG fields inside same page like any normal fields.

 ## Usage
 In a form, use QuillType.
 It works like a classic Type except it has more options : e.g:
 ```php